Suggested Answers to Discussion Questions for

 3. Swinging (at the Breves home and at the circus) symbolizes a release from the restricted and unsatisfying existence endured by the young people shown in the film.

-4. The book with the mermaid story symbolizes the promise of a better world outside the limits of the Breves family, its impoverished emotional life, and its dead-end feud.
+4. The book with the mermaid story symbolizes the promise of a better world outside the limits of the Breves family with its impoverished emotional life and its dead-end feud.

-5. The Kid's inability to read is a symbol of the restrictions placed by his parents upon his ability to lead a satisfying life.
+5. The Kid's inability to read is a symbol of the restrictions placed by his parents on his ability to lead a satisfying life —on his future.

-6. The fact that the Kid understood the message of the book without being able to read is a symbol of the Kid's ability to understand the truth despite the limitations of his environment.
+6. The fact that the Kid understands the message of the book without being able to read is a symbol of the Kid's intuitive ability to understand the truth despite the limitations of his environment.

 7. Blindness and the inability to see are a symbol for the failure to see the right way to live.
 See Motif below.

-8. The fork in the road represents a choice between the two alternatives open to Tonio: the village/restrictive tradition/death vs. the seashore/freedom from the dead hand of tradition/life.
+8. The fork in the road represents a choice between the two alternatives open to Tonio: the village/restrictive tradition/death vs. the seashore and freedom from the death that awaits him in the honor culture.